arcadeJHS/ai-search-sveltekit/README.md

 ## Web components showcase

-The `public` folder is just a showcase of the final product/use.
+The `DEMO` folder is just a showcase of the final product/use.

 Run: